-Usually, none.
-We don't charge employers post positions directly with EWU, hold information session or office hours, or to host visibility tables on campus, all of which are very common recruiting methods here.
-However, there are registration fees for some of our larger events (such as our career fairs), and should you be interested in hosting an information session during the lunch or evening hours, we would recommend that you sponsor lunch for students.
-Lastly, many of our events have sponsorship opportunities for employers, which are always optional.
+It depends on the activity.
+Free recruitment includes posting positions directly with EWU, holding information sessions or office hours, hosting visibility tables on campus, and on-campus interview sessions.
+There are registration fees, however, for some of our larger events such as career fairs.
+Also, if you're interested in hosting an information session during lunch or evening hours, we recommend that you sponsor lunch for students.
+Lastly, many of our events have optional sponsorship opportunities for employers.
 BACK TO TOP

 Could you just send a student to work for me if I tell you what skills I need them to have?
 We don't have enough time/staff/etc. to do any hiring right now.

 Unfortunately, the size of our student body makes it impossible for us to know the skills and qualifications of each student, so we are not able to recommend individuals.
-On top of that, we don't know your office culture well, so we are unable to discern what kind of person would be a good personality fit for your team.
+On top of that, we don't know your office culture well, so we can't discern what kind of person would be a good fit for your team.
 Lastly, most students that we encounter want to know what they are getting into before they begin a job.
-You are much more likely to have success if you participate in the recruiting process, and we'll be glad to help make it as easy on you as possible.
+You are much more likely to have success if you participate in the recruiting process.
+We'll be glad to help make it as easy on you as possible.
 BACK TO TOP

 I can't pay anyone, but I have something I need done.
 I can have an unpaid intern and you'll give them academic credit, right?

 Thanks for thinking of our students, but that's not quite how internships work.
-There are educational requirements, as well as legal issues to consider (see the US Department of Labor's Fact Sheet #71: Internship Programs under the Fair Labor Standards Act).
-To put it simply, interns are not supposed to replace the work of a paid employee.
+There are educational requirements and legal issues to consider (see the US Department of Labor's Fact Sheet #71: Internship Programs under the Fair Labor Standards Act).
+Bottom line: interns are not supposed to replace the work of a paid employee.

-That said, we understand some of the other requirements may not be clear when considering the context of your workplace or the project you may have in mind.
-Please don't hesitate to call us for questions or qualifications, we're more than happy to walk employers through the process.
+That said, we understand some requirements may not be clear when considering the context of your workplace or planned project.
+Please call us for questions or qualifications; we're more than happy to walk employers through the process.
 The National Organization of Colleges & Employers has also developed some great resources for employers.
 Don't miss their Postion Statement on US Internships, or their 15 Best Practices for Internship Programs.
 BACK TO TOP

 My job posting isn't getting the response I'd like.
 What do you recommend?

-There are a number of reasons this could be happening, it's impossible to know the reason without taking a look at the specifics in your posting.
+There are a number of reasons this could be happening.
+We will need to look into the specifics of your posting before making recommendations.
 Feel free to get in touch if you'd like us to dig a little deeper into your post.
 Some common culprits can include:

 - The time of year/academic quarter.
 There are times of the year when students are job searching less.
 Holiday breaks, finals, summer term, the list goes on.
 There are also times when recruitment season is in full swing and it's busier on our job board, which may create more competition for your posting.

 - How much (and what kind of) information is in the posting: Our students are savvy.
-Clear, concise, error-free descriptions that demonstrate your company's professionalism and that thoroughly describe the available opportunity are going to be appreciated.
+They appreciate clear, concise, error-free descriptions that demonstrate your company's professionalism and thoroughly describe the available opportunity.
 Vague information, "sales-y" language or unclear messages will deter applicants.

-- The type of position(s) being posted: There are simply some types of opportunities that are more popular among our students than others.
+- The type of position(s) being posted: Some types of opportunities are more popular among our students than others.

-- The pay of the position: Compensation depends on a number of factors, including position type, responsibilities, industry, hours/week, etc. It is a good idea to benchmark your compensation against other similar types of opportunities.
-Also, if you are considering an unpaid internship, we recommend that you make sure that your positions are in full-legal compliance.
+- The pay of the position: Compensation depends on a number of factors, including position type, responsibilities, industry, hours/week, etc. It is a good idea to benchmark your compensation against other similar opportunities.
+Also, if you are considering an unpaid internship, it must be in full compliance with existing law.

-- Your desired qualifications: Students can take requirements seriously, so many will opt not to apply if they don't meet every single one of your specifications.
-If you have any wiggle room in your post (or in your language), you may want to emphasis only what is absolutely necessary to widen your pool.
+- Your desired qualifications: Students take requirements seriously.
+Many will not apply if they don't meet every single one of your specifications.
+To wdien your pool, you may want to emphasize only what is absolutely necessary.
 BACK TO TOP

 Can you tell me more about EWU and your student body?